beeper/beeper-ingestor/README.md

 # beeper-ingestor

-A Matrix message search service that uses [gomuks](https://github.com/tulir/gomuks) internals to save incoming events and provides a REST endpoint for searching messages.
+A Matrix message search service that uses [gomuks](https://github.com/tulir/gomuks) internals to save incoming events and provides a REST endpoint for searching messages. **Hightly experimental and not for production use.**

 > 🤖 **Note**: This repository, including this README, was primarily generated using Large Language Models (LLMs).
 Code has been tested and works as intended though!